lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 disposable latex or nitrile gloves to collect the samples and change gloves between sites or if contamination is suspected.
 Wear a mask during sample collection to prevent breathing based contamination.
-Using controls at all stages of your workflow is crucial for measuring contamination at each stage (Table 5).
+Using controls at all stages of your workflow is crucial for measuring contamination at each stage (:numref:`table_5`).
 Positive signals within controls may be used to diagnose protocol issues and used as a threshold criteria for positive detection.

+.. _table_5:
-**Table 5.** Types of negative controls in eDNA studies in the sampling and extraction process.
+.. list-table:: Types of negative controls in eDNA studies in the sampling and extraction process.

-Insert Table 5 as image

-..
-Could embed this as a table using code
+   :widths: 20 80

+   * - **Field control**
+     -
+        - Consists of DNA free water subject to similar conditions as samples
+        - Negative control processed in the field, left open to air while eDNA samples are collected
+        - Detects droplet and aerial contamination on site, cross contamination between sites
+   * - **Filtration control**
+     -
+        - Consists of DNA free water exposed only during filtering
+        - Filtered in the same way as samples, subject to same cleaning protocols
+        - Characterizes contamination from filtration process, such as handling contamination or contamination between samples
+   * - **Extraction control**
+     -
+        - Consists of empty collection tube with buffer
+        - Goes through same DNA extraction process as samples
+        - Characterizes contamination incurred during laboratory extraction process, such as from extraction reagents and between samples or from apparatus during extraction

 Metadata
 --------